 Every time we pray the Holy Rosary, we end in prayer with Blessed Herman.
-The Salve Regina (Hail Holy Queen) reminds us of our deep connection not only to Our Blessed Mother, but to all those who suffer alongside us in the world.
+The Salve Regina reminds us of our deep connection not only to Our Blessed Mother, but to all those who suffer alongside us in this valley of tears.